 If you have given 15 years full service, you are entitled to 12 weeks paid notice.

 Payment in lieu of notice

-Employees can be paid in lieu of a paid notice period.
-Where this is not specifically defined in your original contract of employment, the statutory minimum periods as above will apply.
+Employees can be paid in lieu of a paid notice period if it is part of your contract of employment.
+Where this is not specifically defined in your original contract of employment, if you don’t receive a notice period, or if you weren’t paid for your notice period, you can put forward a claim for loss of notice to the Redundancy Payments Service once the company enters formal insolvency (see below).
+The statutory minimum periods as above will apply.

 Time off for job-hunting

 If you are working your notice period, and you’ve been employed by the company for two full years or more, you are entitled to reasonable time off to look for new employment during your notice period.
 During such times, your employer is not obliged to pay you full pay.
 Legally, if you take time off for job-hunting during your notice period, your employer is only obliged to pay 40% of a full week’s pay.
 E.g for an employee normally working 5 days a week, who takes 4 days over the notice period to jobhunt and attend interviews, they will be paid for 2 days out of the 5.
 In terms of how much time off is reasonable time, some employers may seek to offer the time equivalent of 40% of a full week’s wage as time off to look for new employment.

 Unpaid Wages and Holiday Pay

 All employees should receive any outstanding wages and holiday pay they are owed when their employment is terminated.

 If you have been employed by the company for 2 full years or more, you will also entitled to redundancy pay.
 Your redundancy entitlements may be defined in your original contract of employment, or alternatively, the statutory minimum entitlements for redundancy are as follows:

 - For each full year worked aged 41 or over